Understanding Calorie Deficit: The Key to Weight Loss

 Think of calorie counting as a guidebook, not a rule book.

-Once you’ve got a feel for it, you’ll naturally start making smarter food choices without even thinking about the numbers, and that's the healthiest place to be long term :)
+Once you’ve got a feel for it, you’ll naturally start making smarter food choices without even thinking about the numbers.
+That's the healthiest place to be long term.

 🎙️ Listen to the Full Podcast

-Katie and I dove deeper into this topic on The Voice of Fitness Reason where we talk about calorie tracking, awareness, and how to make it all feel less stressful.
+Katie and I dove deeper into this topic on The Voice of Fitness Reason.
+We talk about calorie tracking, awareness, and how to make it all feel less stressful.

 📖 Download My FREE Guide To Using MyFitnessPal

-Bottom line: You don’t have to be perfect, just have to be aware, and keep showing up.
+Bottom line: You don’t have to be perfect; just be aware and keep showing up.

 You’ve got this,